SRIMBAULTGuillaume/quick_log/README.md

 - c (partial support)
 - c++
 - c#
+- elixir (partial support)
+- f# (partial support)
+- go
 - java
 - javascript
+- lua (partial support)
 - python
-- go
+- r
-- elixir (partial support)
+- ruby (partial support)
-- fsharp (partial support)
+- scala

+You can modify the settings to add/modify a language.

 Todo-list:
-- Add support for two (or more) way to start a function.
+- Add support for two (or more) way to start a function & support for regex.
 - Add new languages
 - Add full support for c language (the log line depend of the type of the variable)

+Change-Log:

+- 07/05/2019 - v0.1.3: Add travis.ci
+- 06/05/2019 - v0.1.2: Add readme
+- 04/05/2019 - v0.1.1: Inital release